hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hyprcursor.md

 ---
-weight: 20
+weight: 150
 title: hyprcursor
 ---

-[hyprcursor](https://github.com/hyprwm/hyprcursor) is a new cursor theme format that has many advantages over the widely used xcursor.
+[hyprcursor](https://github.com/hyprwm/hyprcursor) is a new cursor theme format that has many advantages over the widely used XCursor.

 ## Hyprcursor Themes